The Sample Complexity of Online Reinforcement Learning: A Multi-model Perspective: Problem formulation and summary

 We conclude the summary by commenting on boundedness of states.
 In control-theoretic applications (and in the related community) boundedness of solutions and benign transients are a primary concern.
 We will see that in all our results we can ensure boundedness provided that the stage cost satisfies $l(x,u)\geq \underline{L}_\mathrm{l} |x|^2/2$ for a constant $\underline{L}_\mathrm{l}>0$.
 More precisely, we can guarantee that

 for all $k=1,\dots$, along the trajectories of our reinforcement learning algorithm, where $V$ refers to the cost-to-go function corresponding to the dynamics $f$ and policy $\mu$, and $c_\mathrm{b}>0$ is an explicit constant.
-Due to the fact that the dynamics are Lipschitz continuous and $n_k,n_{\mathrm{u}k}$ are Gaussian, $x_k,u_k$ are in fact sub-Gaussian with mean and second moment bounded by $\sqrt{c_\text{b}/\underline{L}_\mathrm{l}}$ and $c_\text{b}/\underline{L}_\mathrm{l}$, respectively, and we can therefore characterize tail probabilities for finite $k$, as well as for arbitrarily large values of $k$ under ergodicity assumptions on the dynamics arising from $\mu$.
+Due to the fact that the dynamics are Lipschitz continuous and $n_k,n_{\mathrm{u}k}$ are Gaussian, $x_k,u_k$ are in fact sub-Gaussian with mean and second moment bounded by $\sqrt{c_\text{b}/\underline{L}_\mathrm{l}}$ and $c_\text{b}/\underline{L}_\mathrm{l}$, respectively, and we can therefore characterize tail probabilities for finite $k$, as well as for arbitrarily large values of $k$ under ergodicity assumptions.